brianshumate/vaultron/README.md

 ### Environment Variables

 Vaultron uses environment variables to override some Terraform configuration items.
-You can use these to fine-tune the attributes of your own particular Vaultron.
+You can use these to fine-tune the attributes of your own particular Vaultron configuration including, but not limited to:

+- Vault version
+- Storage flavor
+  - Consul storage
+    - Consul version
+  - Integrated storage (Raft)
+    - Raft storage path
+- Whether to use OSS (default) or a custom Vault binary
+- Vault operational log level

 Here are the names and purposes of each: